nids98/HTML-JS-MovingCar/README.md

 # HTML-JS-MovingCar
-Using HTML Canvas element and pure JavaScript
+Using HTML Canvas element and pure JavaScript.<br>
-Press Key 'a' to accelerate and 'b' to decelerate and stop
+Press key 'a' to accelerate and key 'b' to decelerate and stop